WildernessLabs/Documentation/docs/Meadow/Meadow.OS/Networking/index.md

 Both the Meadow F7 Feather development board and Core-Compute Module have Wi-Fi networking via the ESP32 co-processor.
 The Meadow Core-Compute Module also adds optional ethernet capabilities.

-## Current Beta Limitations

-* **All SSL Certificates Accepted** - SSL connections are supported, but currently, all certificates over TLS (https) are accepted without any validation, even expired or misconfigured certificates.

 ## Sample Apps

 For example code, see the following networking sample apps in the [Meadow.Core.Samples repo](https://github.com/wildernesslabs/Meadow.Core.Samples):